engageintellect/engage-showcase/src/content/project/svelteflix.md

 # Introduction

-Svelteflix is a Netflix UI built with Sveltekit, Supabase, TailwindCSS, and Zod.
+Svelteflix is a Netflix UI that allows the user to discover movies, watch trailors, add movies to their playlist, and stream them online.

+## Technologies Used

+- Sveltekit
+- TailwindCSS
+- API
+- Supabase
+- Zod
+- Vercel

 [Try the App](https://engage-svelteflix.vercel.app)
 <br />